Roman sex was the right kind of sex — and it still is

 Slave-markets

 There were special slave-markets in Rome and other Roman cities which specialised in the supply of boy-slaves, who would serve as concubines.
-These often worked in the bath-houses as ‘towel-boys’ or in households or even the equivalent of bars, as ‘wine-boys’.
+These often worked in the bath-houses as ‘towel-boys,’ in households or even the equivalent of bars, as ‘wine-boys’.
 However their real function was to serve as casual sexual partners to the men — and sometimes the women.

 Legionaries were famous both for buying slave-boys to take on campaign and kidnapping or buying boys while they were there; it was not all uncommon for poor families to sell boys to serve as concubines.